Smart123s/ItchClaim/README.md

 ```
 Generate a download URL for a game.
 These links have an expiration date.
 If the game doesn't require claiming, this command can be run without logging in.
 *Note: this command is unfinished and currently only works for games that are present in the local sale cache.*

+### FAQ

+#### Is this legal?
+This tools is not affiliated with itch.io.
+Using it may not be allowed, and may result in your account getting suspended or banned.
+Use at your own risk.

+#### Can itch.io detect that I'm using this tool?
+Yes.
+We use the `user-agent` header to explicitly let itch.io know that the requests were sent by this tool.